List of awards and nominations received by Juan Luis Guerra

 Juan Luis Guerra is a Dominican singer and producer who has received various awards and nominations through his career spanning five decades.
 He is one of the all-time best-selling Latin singers.

-Juan Luis Guerra is the most awarded solo recording artist in the Latin Grammy Awards history, winning 31 from 52 nominations as of 2024.
+Guerra is the most awarded solo recording artist in the Latin Grammy Awards history, winning 31 from 52 nominations as of 2024.
 He was recognized by the Guinness World Records as the producer with most Latin Grammy Awards won, and for having won more than anyone in the categories of Album of the Year (4) and Merengue/Bachata Album (4).
 In addition, he has achieved three Grammy Awards from nine nominations.
-Juan Luis Guerra is the first and only artist to have ever received three times the Gran Soberano from Casandra Awards—the highest accolade at the ceremony and for a musician in Dominican Republic.
+Guerra is the first and only artist to have ever received three times the Gran Soberano from Casandra Awards—the highest accolade at the ceremony and for a musician in Dominican Republic.
 Aside from his main genre, he has achieved nominations and accolades in Christian-oriented awards, including Arpa Awards and Premios AMCL.

-Juan Luis Guerra career and success have been recognized in major ceremonies including, BMI Latin Icon Award in 2006, Lo Nuestro Excellence Award in 2007, and a Lifetime Achievement Award at the 2019 Billboard Latin Music Awards.
+Guerra's career and success have been recognized in major ceremonies including, BMI Latin Icon Award in 2006, Lo Nuestro Excellence Award in 2007, and a Lifetime Achievement Award at the 2019 Billboard Latin Music Awards.
 Outside of his work in music, he was recognized for his charitable endeavors by organizations such as United Nations and UNESCO.
 He was named Person of the Year by the Latin Recording Academy in 2007.